Reading the Law

 Module description

 At the core of a legal education is learning how to engage with legal texts and materials, such as case reports and statutes, in order to identify and understand legal principles and rules.
-Reading the Law will prepare you for reading and understanding legal cases and judicial decisions, and introduce you to key concepts such as the ratio of a case and obiter dicta comments.
+In this Foundation Year module, we will prepare you to read and understand legal cases and judicial decisions, and introduce you to key concepts such as the ratio of a case and obiter dicta comments.
 You will learn about how law changes via judicial decisions, how judges go about making decisions and the limits of judicial reasoning.

 Learning objectives